-Establishing trust is an essential component in building rapport with a mentee.
+Establishing trust is an essential component in building rapport.
 Trust is the trait of believing in the honesty and reliability of others.
 Some mentees may be nervous about working with a mentor.
-To put them at ease, create a trusting relationship by empathizing with their challenges, share knowledge without being patronizing, and remain nonjudgmental.
-Along with the other communication skills listed above, establishing a trusting dynamic is essential for a productive and positive mentor/mentee relationship.
+To put them at ease and create a trusting relationship, empathize with their challenges, share knowledge without being patronizing, and remain encouraging.
+Along with the other communication skills listed above, establishing a trusting dynamic is essential for a productive and positive relationship.